tghaleb/kilo-layouts-en/docs/index.md

 [layout optimization philosophy](https://www.tghaleb.eu.org/kilo/#philosophy/).

 There is no *best* layout.
 These layouts offer different advantages and cater to different tastes.
-Some people prefer the vowels on the right, others prefer them on the left.
 There is also the question of how important same finger is when it involves the stronger index and middle fingers and how much weight to assign to it.
 Here, some layouts sacrifice a little efficiency in letter placement